What are YouthPower communities?

 YouthPower’s Learning Network aims to work with the global community in the exploration, evaluation, and strengthening of youth-serving programs around the world.
 At the center of the network are YouthPower’s Communities of Practice (CoPs) – social networks that drive discovery of promising practices in positive and cross-sectoral youth development.
 There are currently four active CoPs under YouthPower Learning: Youth Engagement, Gender and Positive Youth Development, Youth in Peace and Security and Cross-Sectoral Skills for Youth.

 Inspired by research needs and topics identified by the Communities of Practice, YouthPower Learning uses grants to engage with youth and contribute to the learning of the network.
-Grants have been awareded to: Education Development Center, Inc.: Identifying Cross-Cutting Non-Cognitive Skills for Positive Youth Development; JA Worldwide: Amplifying the Voice of Young People around the World; Komo Learning Centres: KLC Youth-Led Club Documentary Project; Restless Development: Inspire, Influence and Inform: a video series highlighting young people’s role in Positive Youth Development programs; Mercy Corps: Girl Research and Learning Power (GRL Power); Waves for Change: Moving beyond data disaggregation: utilizing evaluation systems to promote gender equality in sports development for youth at scale.
+Grants awareded to-date include: Education Development Center, Inc.: Identifying Cross-Cutting Non-Cognitive Skills for Positive Youth Development; JA Worldwide: Amplifying the Voice of Young People around the World; Komo Learning Centres: KLC Youth-Led Club Documentary Project; Restless Development: Inspire, Influence and Inform: a video series highlighting young people’s role in Positive Youth Development programs; Mercy Corps: Girl Research and Learning Power (GRL Power); Waves for Change: Moving beyond data disaggregation: utilizing evaluation systems to promote gender equality in sports development for youth at scale.

 The Cross-Sectoral Skills for Youth CoP focuses on identifying, defining, and measuring skills which are intangible, applicable across fields and contexts, and intrinsically valuable to PYD.
 These skills (commonly referred to as “soft skills”) enable people to collaborate, achieve, and excel.
 They include competencies such as communication, critical thinking, and social aptitude which increase success for individuals in all fields and sectors.
 Because of the potential of these skills to foster positive outcomes regardless of one’s trajectory or objectives, they are particularly crucial to a PYD approach.

 YouthPower Learning uses grants to engage with youth and contribute to the learning of the network.
 A grant has been awarded to Education Development Center, Inc., (EDC) to improve understanding of how mismatches in youth’s and stakeholders’ perceptions of soft skills, as well as gendered perceptions of soft skills, can affect a youth’s employment or education outcomes.